-Disabled DJ robbed of turntables he got for Christmas
+$6800 donation revives robbed DJ's dreams

 "It was all very calculated and very frightening, we feel completely violated and we don't feel safe in our home any more.

-"I'm completely heart broken."
+"I'm completely heartbroken."

 The theft was not only a personal shock but also a professional blow.